 Sayward described 1775 as a “year of many trials.”
-It was a year in which his wife of thirty-nine years died, he was stripped of his civic positions, and he was sequestered in York.
+It was a year in which his wife of thirty-nine years, Sarah Mitchell Sayward died, he was stripped of his civic positions, and he was sequestered in York.
 His confinement restricted his ability to conduct business and his finances suffered.
-Yet Sayward’s loyalty to the Crown did not sway, and though he spent many restless nights in which he later wrote “I heard the hourly chiming of the grandfather clock,” he and his properties survived the Revolution relatively unharmed.
+He wrote in his diary on May 12, 1777, “I heard the Clock every Hour last night.
+Little or no Sleep.”

 In 1779 Sayward married his second wife, Elizabeth Plummer of Gloucester, Massachusetts.
 In the 1780s and 1790s he often visited friends in Boston and entertained others at his house in York.
 He noted in his diary in 1788 that his estate was diminishing, but he continued to take on apprentices to work in his warehouses.
 One of these was his eldest grandson and namesake, Jonathan Sayward Barrell, who attended Dummer Academy in Newbury, Massachusetts, and then returned to York in 1786 to work for his grandfather.
 In 1795 Sayward Barrell, as he was called, married Elizabeth Sayward’s niece Mary Plummer, and set out to establish himself as a prosperous merchant.